atlanticwave-sdx/pce/README.md

 Path Computation Element, also called PCE, is a component of [Atlanticwave SDX][aw-sdx] project.

-The problem PCE solves is this: given a network topology and a set of connection requests that must satisfy some requirements (bandwidth, latency, number of hops, packet loss,...) how do you find the right path between nodes?
+The problem PCE aims to solve is this: given a network topology and a set of connection requests between some nodes in the topology that must satisfy some requirements (bandwidth, latency, number of hops, packet loss,...) how do we find the right path between nodes?

 ## Using PCE